-Pumping stations: impacts of proposed development on existing pumping N/A Forcemain capacity in terms of operational redundancy, surge pressure and maximum flow velocity N/A Identification and implementation of the emergency overflow from sanitary pumping stations in relation to the hydraulic grade line to protect against basement flooding.
-N/A Special considerations such as contamination, corrosive environment etc. N/A 4.4 Development Servicing Report: Stormwater Checklist $\boxtimes$ Description of drainage outlets and downstream constraints including legality of outlets (i.e. municipal drain, right-of-way, watercourse, or private property) Section 5.1 $\boxtimes$ Analysis of available capacity in existing public infrastructure.
-Section 5.1, 7.0, Appendix D $\boxtimes$ A drawing showing the subject lands, its surroundings, the receiving watercourse, existing drainage patterns, and proposed drainage pattern.
-Drawings/Figures $\boxtimes$ Water quantity control objective (e.g. controlling post-development peak flows to pre-development level for storm events ranging from the 2 or 5 year event (dependent on the receiving sewer design) to 100 year return period); if other objectives are being applied, a rationale must be included with reference to hydrologic analyses of the potentially affected subwatersheds, taking into account long-term cumulative effects.
-Section 5.2, 5.4, 5.5 $\boxtimes$ Water Quality control objective (basic, normal or enhanced level of protection based on the sensitivities of the receiving watercourse) and storage requirements.
-Section 5.2, 5.4, 5.5 $\boxtimes$ Description of the stormwater management concept with facility locations and descriptions with references and supporting information Section 5.3 Set-back from private sewage disposal systems.
+Pumping stations: impacts of proposed development on existing pumping stations or requirements for new pumping station to service development.
+N/A Forcemain capacity in terms of operational redundancy, surge pressure and N/A maximum flow velocity. , Identification and implementation of the emergency overflow from sanitary pumping stations in relation to the hydraulic grade line to protect against basement flooding.
+N/A Special considerations such as contamination, corrosive environment etc. N/A Development Servicing Report: Stormwater Checklist \boxtimes Description of drainage outlets and downstream constraints including legality of outlets (i.e. municipal drain, right-of-way, watercourse, or private property) Section 5.1 \boxtimes Analysis of available capacity in existing public infrastructure.
+Section 5.1, 7.0, Appendix D \boxtimes A drawing showing the subject lands, its surroundings, the receiving watercourse, existing drainage patterns, and proposed drainage pattern.
+Drawings/Figures \boxtimes Water quantity control objective (e.g. controlling post-development peak flows to pre-development level for storm events ranging from the 2 or 5 year event (dependent on the receiving sewer design) to 100 year return period); if other objectives are being applied, a rationale must be included with reference to hydrologic analyses of the potentially affected subwatersheds, taking into account long-term cumulative effects.
+Section 5.2, 5.4, 5.5 \boxtimes Water Quality control objective (basic, normal or enhanced level of protection based on the sensitivities of the receiving watercourse) and storage requirements.
+Section 5.2, 5.4, 5.5 \boxtimes Description of the stormwater management concept with facility locations and descriptions with references and supporting information Section 5.3 Set-back from private sewage disposal systems.
 N/A Watercourse and hazard lands setbacks.
-N/A $\boxtimes$ Record of pre-consultation with the Ontario Ministry of Environment and the Conservation Authority that has jurisdiction on the affected watershed.
-Appendix A Confirm consistency with sub-watershed and Master Servicing Study, if applicable study exists.
-N/A $\boxtimes$ Storage requirements (complete with calculations) and conveyance capacity for minor events (1:5 year return period) and major events (1:100 year return period).
+N/A \boxtimes Record of pre-consultation with the Ontario Ministry of Environment and the Appendix A Conservation Authority that has jurisdiction on the affected watershed. Аррениіх А Confirm consistency with sub-watershed and Master Servicing Study, if applicable study exists.
+N/A \boxtimes Storage requirements (complete with calculations) and conveyance capacity for minor events (1:5 year return period) and major events (1:100 year return period).
 Section 5.3 Identification of watercourses within the proposed development and how watercourses will be protected, or, if necessary, altered by the proposed development with applicable approvals.
-N/A $\boxtimes$ Calculate pre and post development peak flow rates including a description of existing site conditions and proposed impervious areas and drainage catchments in comparison to existing conditions.
+N/A \boxtimes Calculate pre and post development peak flow rates including a description of existing site conditions and proposed impervious areas and drainage catchments in comparison to existing conditions.
 Section 5.1, 5.3 Any proposed diversion of drainage catchment areas from one outlet to another.
 N/A Proposed minor and major systems including locations and sizes of stormwater trunk sewers, and stormwater management facilities.
-N/A If quantity control is not proposed, demonstration that downstream system has adequate capacity for the post-development flows up to and including the 100- year return period storm event.
+N/A If quantity control is not proposed, demonstration that downstream system has adequate capacity for the post-development flows up to and including the 100-year return period storm event.
 N/A Identification of potential impacts to receiving watercourses N/A Identification of municipal drains and related approval requirements.
-N/A
+N/A · · · · · · · · · · · · · · · · · · ·